bem/bem-components/common.blocks/dropdown/dropdown.en.md

 #### `opened`

-An `opened` modifier toggles automatically on mouse click on the control component.
+`opened` modifier value toggles automatically on mouse click on the control component.

 ```bemjson
 {